hongzeli/hello-world/README.md

 say hello to my program-life

 Hi, i am Hongze Li.
 I study right now in Germany in KIT.
-Thanks for Giihub.
+Thanks for Github.
 Because i can find the solution of assignment on coursera. haha enjoy yourself here! and have a nice day.